pip-services/pip-services-docs/content/en/net/commons/config/option_resolver.md

     A helper class to parameters from "options" configuration section.
 ---
 ### Description
-The OptionResolver class can be use to obtain all the parameters under the section "options" from a CongifParams object.
+The OptionResolver class can be use to obtain all the parameters under the section "options" from a [ConfigfParams](../config_params) object.
 It has a single method called "resolve".

 ### Static methods